 After rinsing the chicken place in a crock pot that has been sprayed with non-stick.

 You do not need to put any liquid in the pot, just the chicken.

 Then sprinkle your favorite spices on the chicken.
 I usually sprinkle garlic and paprika.

-Remove the chicken from the crock pot, cut and serve.
-Do not throw away the liquid in the crock pot.
+Remove the chicken from the crock pot.
+(Remember do not throw away the broth in the crock pot)

-Once you have removed all the meat from the bones, put the bones back in the crock pot and add about five cups of water.
+Once you have removed all the meat from the bones, put the bones back in the crock pot and add four to five cups of water.
 I also put the skin back in the crock pot since my kids won’t eat it.

-Set the crock pot on the low setting and cover.
+Set the slow cooker on the low setting and cover.
 Let it cook overnight.
 In the morning you will have a crock pot full of bones and chicken broth, and your house will smell like Boston Market for the next day or two.